-Split time: The amount of time it takes to row 500 meters.
+This is the amount of time it takes to row 500 meters (or a third of a mile).
 Aim for 2 minutes or less.
-To increase your pace, push out with more power; don’t just pump your arms faster.
+To increase your pace, push out with more power — don’t just pump your arms faster.

 This usually means you’re letting your shoulders do all the work.

-In catch, push shoulders back (to open chest) and down (so there’s no tension around neck).
-Keep back straight by engaging core and breathing deeply (trust us, it’s hard to take deep breaths when you’ve got bad posture).
+In catch, push your shoulders back (to open chest) and down (so there’s no tension around your neck).
+Keep back your straight by engaging your core and breathing deeply.
+Trust us, it’s hard to take deep breaths when you’ve got bad posture.

-The Mistake: You make a scooping motion as you row.
+Mistake No. 2: You make a scooping motion as you row

-If you bend knees before arms are fully extended on the return, you’ll need to make this scooping motion to avoid hitting legs with the oar.
+If you bend your knees before your arms are fully extended on the return, you’ll need to make this scooping motion to avoid hitting your legs with the oar.
 Rowing is a chain reaction, so one poor form choice can lead to another.
+Like this next one…

-The Mistake: You raise your arms too high.
+Mistake No. 3: You raise your arms too high

-Use upper-back muscles to pull the oar toward chest.
-At the end of each row, elbows should be bent more than 90 degrees and forearms should be even with rib cage.
+Use upper-back muscles to pull the oar toward your chest.
+At the end of each row, elbows should be bent more than 90 degrees and forearms should be even with your rib cage.

-The Mistake: You let your knees drop to the side.
+Mistake No. 4: You let your knees drop to the side

-We love relaxing but letting your knees flop wide is a bit much for a workout.
-It likely means you’re not engaging inner-thigh muscles or activating hip flexors.
+We love relaxing, but letting your knees flop wide is a bit much for a workout.
+It likely means you’re not engaging inner thigh muscles or activating your hip flexors.

-The Fix: Finish with knees in line with hips.
+The fix: Finish with your knees in line with your hips.

-Use inner thighs to keep knees close together or think about zipping up your legs as you push away and glide in.
+Use your inner thighs to keep those knees close together or think about zipping up your legs as you push away and glide in.

-Another way to keep your knees from flopping?
-Strap in your feet correctly.
+A second way to keep your knees from flopping is to strap in your feet correctly.
 The adjustable strap goes over the joint at the base of your big toes.
-Toes should bend comfortably so you’re able to push off balls of feet.
+Toes should bend comfortably so you’re able to push off the balls of your feet.

-The Mistake: You have a death grip on the oar.
+Mistake No. 5: You have a death grip on the oar

-The Fix: Hold the oar with 3 fingers.
+The fix: Hold the oar with three fingers.

 Place your hands on the outside of the oar (not the center).
-Float pinky fingers off the end and rest thumbs on top (don’t wrap them around).
+Float your pinky fingers off the end and rest your thumbs on top; don’t wrap them around.
 Hold the oar with the first, middle, and ring fingers of each hand.

 Every time you pull back, remember to use your upper back, not shoulders and biceps.
 This will help take the pressure off your hands.